Dtananaev/tf_lstm_depth/README.md

 This repository contains the CNN and LSTM models trained for depth prediction from a single RGB image, as described in the paper "[Temporally Consistent Depth Estimation in Videos with Recurrent Architectures]()".
 The provided models are those that were used to obtain the results reported in the paper on the benchmark datasets NYU Depth v2.

-To see overview of the work click on the vide below:
+To see overview  video of the work click on the picture below:
  [![introvideo](https://github.com/Dtananaev/tf_lstm_depth/blob/master/pictures/sfm.jpg)](https://youtu.be/r6k4JaV41xg)